How to Potty Train a Stubborn Toddler

 We still keep him in diapers for naps and nighttime, purely because we are in no rush, and see no reason to push (also, the stress of a global pandemic is enough to deal with).
 However, I’m fairly certain he could – and normally does – stay dry for both, so we do have a plan in mind for when we’re ready to try.

-So how did we finally potty train our stubborn toddler?
+So how did we finally potty train our strong willed toddler?
 Here are all the nitty gritty details on what we did, why we broke all of the potty training rules, and my honest potty training tips for boys.

 This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.